bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 .. figure:: _static/CreateService1.png

-Please, press «Create Service» and fill in the form where general and specific fields should be completed:
+Please, press «Create Service» and fill out the form with general and specific fields:

 **General fields:**

 - *Type* *
         Select from the dropdown a type of the service:

  - Elasticsearch
  - SQL database
  - T-streams
  - Apache Kafka
  - Apache Zookeeper
  - RESTful

 .. figure:: _static/CreateService_Type1.png